 Be also wary of antique pieces handed down from generation to generation and those found in flea markets.

 Old, bright-colored pottery in shades of yellow, red, and orange are more likely to have high amounts of lead.
 The heavy metal used to be added to make the colors brighter.
+Today, there are safe materials readily available which stain the paints and glazes giving them the bright and colorful pigments you see on modern ceramics.

 When in doubt, test your pottery